-The basic structure of this textbook consists of an article which rigorously treats the particular subject matter at hand, followed by one or more Sample Problems, followed by a group of Problems.
-There is a Chapter Review at the end of each chapter which summarizes the main points in that chapter, followed by a Review Problem set.
+The basic structure of this textbook consists of an article which rigorously treats the particular subject matter at hand, followed by one or more sample problems.
+For the Ninth Edition, all homework problems have been moved to a special Student Problems section found after Appendix D near the end of the textbook.
+There is a Chapter Review at the end of each chapter which summarizes the main points in that chapter, and a corresponding Chapter Review Problem set found in the Student Problems section.